-‘Survivor’ star Skupin jailed for violating judge’s web use restrictions
+‘Survivor’ star Skupin jailed for flouting web use rule

 Clarkston — Former TV reality show contestant Michael Skupin was sent to jail in handcuffs Friday morning after violating conditions of his bond in a racketeering and child pornography case.

 Skupin, 54, of White Lake Township appeared before Clarkston 52-2 District Judge Kelley Kostin for a probable cause hearing on 12 offenses, initially brought by the Michigan Attorney General’s Office.
 It all went smoothly until Kostin and assistant state attorney general Allison Furtaw brought up concerns about Skupin’s use of the Internet — specifically posts on Facebook.

 “I was very clear about Internet usage,” Kostin said to Skupin’s attorney Steven Lynch.
 “I ordered that prior to any use he must submit logs to pretrial services to say what he was searching and why.
 No mention of posting on Facebook.”

 Skupin was given restricted access for business purposes only and that had to be approved, she noted.
 Restricted access is not uncommon in cases involving Internet crimes.

 “He completely denied the court order ... it’s embarrassing and I have no idea what else he is doing on the Internet,” Kostin said.
 “I just know about what is public.”

 Skupin is charged with six counts of child pornography possession, five counts of larceny and one count of racketeering for allegedly running a scheme called “Pay It Forward” where he allegedly used investors’ money to pay off earlier investors.